 Policies and standards are designed to provide operational direction and control.
-They also provide alignment with related key performance indicators.
+As such, they also serve to provide alignment with related key performance indicators.
 For example, using the Hazard Identification (13.7, above) standard, a guard force KPI could be "number of hazards proactively identified, documented and mitigated per shift."
 In a large facility, it is difficult to envision a well-trained and motivated security operation not being able to identify and document multiple hazards or security defects.